-A student will not be allowed to participate in any school activity during the time of the suspension and until the day following the last day of the suspension.
+A student will not be allowed to participate in or attend any school or district activity during the time of the suspension and until the day following the last day of the suspension.

 Any student who has accumulated in excess of three (3) suspensions for attendance or disciplinary action may be suspended for the remainder of the semester, for the following semester, or longer if allowed by law in extreme cases.